stripe/veneur/README.md

 #### Counters

-Relatedly, if you want to forward a counter to the global Veneur instance to reduce tag cardinality, you can tell Veneur to flush it to the global instance by including a `veneurglobalonly` tag in the count's metric packet.
-This tag will also not appear in Datadog.
-Note: for global counters to report correctly, the local and global Veneur instances should be configured to have the same flush interval.
+Relatedly, if you want to forward a counter or gauge to the global Veneur instance to reduce tag cardinality, you can tell Veneur to flush it to the global instance by including a `veneurglobalonly` tag in the metric's packet.
+This `veneurglobalonly` tag is stripped and will not be passed on to sinks.

+**Note**: for global counters to report correctly, the local and global Veneur instances should be configured to have the same flush interval.

 #### Hostname and Device